 Please put a penny in the old mans’ hat.

 If you haven’t got a penny, a ha’penny will…Continue

 Mincemeat, a mixture of chopped dried fruits, spices, and spirits, is one of Ireland’s most popular Christmas foods.
 It was developed more than 500 years ago in England as a way of preserving meat without salting or smoking.
-Some early recipes for mincemeat used suet, veal or mutton, and gradually cooks added ingredients…Continue
+Some early recipes for mincemeat used suet, veal or mutton, and gradually cooks added…Continue

 Added by Margaret M. Johnson on December 12, 2016 at 11:00am — No Comments